IanHopkinson/ostn02python/README.md

 See COPYING for redistribution terms (BSD license)

-## TODO

-* grid_to_small_code and grid_to_big_code are only used in grid_to_os_streetview_tile, they don't act as I think they should (which is to return the grid code for an arbitrary easting/northing).
-Should probably write a new function rather than diddle this to do what I think it should.

-The documentation for the original Perl module is shown below, this should be modified to reflect the Python code.
+The documentation for the original Perl module, by Toby Thurston is shown below, this should be modified to reflect the Python code.

-Geo::Coordinates::OSGB - Convert coordinates between Lat/Lon and the British National Grid
+# Geo::Coordinates::OSGB - Convert coordinates between Lat/Lon and the British National Grid

 An implementation of co-ordinate conversion for England, Wales, and Scotland based on formulae published by the Ordnance Survey of Great Britain.